jimmydagumjr/catharsis/README.md

 * Finalize the user settings page to ensure a comprehensive and polished user experience.

 * Complete the database integration for seamless dynamic fetching and uploading of music and photos.

+* Eventual plan of scaling up to a complete social media site.